PhantasarProductions/Star-Story/Temp Worklog (ziggo was down, and this will appear automatically when ziggo is fixed, then all I got to do is to copy and paste it all to the log. Let's say this is just a reminder).md

 - BUG: Stuff loaded by the map during a loadgame is suddenly classed "not loaded".
 Some variables are also not working the way they should from loadgame.
 - ENHANCEMENT: LAURA II now supports skipping GameJolt login regardless of settings.
 I only need to adapt the launcher for this setup.
 - FIXED: The two bugs above came forth due to a misformulated boolean expression causing all system vars to get deleted.
 Well this is fixed.
-- TO DO: Balance Briggs more properly with the girls.
-The game is not fun this way, and even though Briggs is a guest, the opening dungeon is the most important one.
+- (TO DO: Balance Briggs more properly with the girls.
+The game is not fun this way, and even though Briggs is a guest, the opening dungeon is the most important one.)
 - ENHANCEMENT: And the launcher is now also compatible with the skip GameJolt setup
+- NERF: Briggs agility is now tied to the agility of the girls, he's always faster than them, however not as extreme as it was before.
+- FIXED: Duplicate enemy spot fixed (caused some very funny effects)